Kilkenny Design Workshops

 The Kilkenny Design Workshops (KDW) were a government-funded research and development centre of excellence for design (and design advocacy, research and promotion) which was established in Ireland in 1963.
 It was created to inspire, support and demonstrate to industry how design could be the key factor in change and lead to economic success.
 This was a new departure, up to this point no model had existed anywhere in the world for this type of practice.
 Teamwork is common today in design practices but this method was new for its time.
 KDW operated from the converted Ormonde Stables in Kilkenny City from its official opening in 1965 until its closure in 1988.
+The Workshops, designed by architect Niall Montgomery, won the inaugural RIAI Silver Medal for Conservation in 1976.